The University authorities

 After the death of the head of the diagnostic department of the Department of Occupational Medicine at the Collegium Medicum, the rector instructed me to take an orphaned position.
 I worked in this position for 19 years introducing modern diagnostic methods on modern equipment, which was sponsored by Sendzimir smelter.
 Because at the Faculty of Pharmacy extinct so many independent researchers that the Faculty faced the loss of rights to conduct postdoctoral dissertations, Professor Jerzy Jaśkiewicz and I strengthened the Council of the Pharmaceutical Department of C.M.U.J.
 For me, the Rector advised me to run the Department of Radioligands.
 I was appointed a university professor on 1st December 2003.

 At the Faculty of Pharmacy I was until retirement, which however, did not close my professional activity.
-From December 1998 I ran a small medical practice, and from September 26, 2006 I was employed as an associate professor at Jozef Dietl Malopolska Higher School in Krakow, where I currently work as the rector of this university.”
+From December 1998 I ran a small medical practice, and from September 26, 2006 I was employed as an associate professor at Jozef Dietl Malopolska University in Cracow, where I currently work as the rector of this university.”

 Master of Business Administration